Cultivate inner peace through self-compassion & curiosity

 What brings you to therapy?

 What are you looking to gain from this experience?
+How are you looking to be supported?

-What’s been your experience with therapy?
+What’s been your experience with therapy, particularly with Internal Family Systems (IFS) therapy?

 How have you been caring for yourself in the midst of this current season of challenges?